 Some people put out yurts (tents) to live in during the summer and during the winter period, they go back to living inside the houses.
 If you wish to see the traditional lifestyle and ride a camel, then you need to drive at least 70km towards the Chinese border.

 Driving back to Roshtkala via Ishkashim (I was lucky to negotiate the car price down).
 Finally I saw why the drivers are not motivated at all to drive this way and will ask lots of money for it.
-The road going via Yangidavan Pass to the Afghan border is really super bad.
+The road going via Yangidavan Pass, till Zor Kul lake, to the Afghan border is really super bad.
 It crosses the mountains, rocky road and there is no chance that someone will improve the road any time soon.
 On our way I saw some travellers on bikes.
-They were suffering.
+They were suffering a lot.

 Pish – which means ‘kitten’ in a local dialect.
 A four-year-old girl took the initiative to be my teacher.
 She and her three kittens were my main company during this short stay.
 Her mother showed me how to make bread.